 Interactive Brokers can be overwhelming.
 They have three different apps alone, which is already confusing for many users.
 There is a steep learning curve.
 This is not a beginner-friendly platform.
 The Global Trader app does make it easier, but overall it can be a lot if you are just starting out.
 Once you get the hang of it though, it is one of the most powerful retail brokers available.

 Try Interactive Brokers and take advantage of the low fees, world-class tools, and more market access than any other broker on this list.
+If you already have one IBKR account and want to separate your strategies, here is how to open a second Interactive Brokers account.
+For a deeper look at how much this saves you, I broke down auto vs manual FX on IBKR separately.

 Which Broker Should You Choose?